kubernetes/website/docs/tutorials/services/source-ip.md

 such as the HTTP [X-FORWARDED-FOR](https://en.wikipedia.org/wiki/X-Forwarded-For) header, or the [proxy protocol](http://www.haproxy.org/download/1.5/doc/proxy-protocol.txt).
-Loadbalancers in the second category can leverage the feature described above by simply creating an HTTP health check pointing at the port stored in the `service.spec.healthCheckNodePort` field on the Service.
+Loadbalancers in the second category can leverage the feature described above by simply creating a HTTP health check pointing at the port stored in the `service.spec.healthCheckNodePort` field on the Service.

 {% endcapture %}